- Last Updated on Tuesday, 28 August 2012 12:09 28 August 2012

 - Published on Tuesday, 28 August 2012 12:07 28 August 2012

-- Written by Corine Kemp Scott
+- Contributed by Corine Kemp Scott Corine Kemp Scott

 On October 7th, 2006, I was pleased to attend the 2006 Convocation at the UTS – Extension, for it was an opportunity for me to meet fellow students that I had not met, and to fellowship with those I knew.
 Hearing the different presentations brought joy to my heart, for they were all outstanding.
 I could see each of them going out into the world making a difference.
 Although I am a new student, UTS is a unique place to be, one in which I am cherishing, for it offers the diversity that my spirit appreciates – it unifies.
 During the Convocation, I was asked to offer some reflection on my experience at UTS so far.